dxfjs/writer/www/docs/guides/blocks.md

 ## Adding blocks

-To add a block use the convinient function `addBlock()`, it is a factory function that create a block, store it and return a reference to it:
+To add a block use the convenient function `addBlock()`, it is a factory function that create a block, store it and return a reference to it:

 ```js
 import {addBlock} from '@tarikjabiri/dxf';